Broederstroom: Pelindaba

 Pelindaba is located some 5km east of Broederstroom, and houses two nuclear reactors for research purposes.
 Pelindaba is the southern section of former Welgegund farm, acquired from the state by Swart Martiens Pretorius before the end of the 19th century.
 The western section of Pelindaba, accessed via gate 3, is a conserved area which includes Preller's House, a National Monument since 1973.
 The Phalandingwe hiking trail starts at the house, follows the Crocodile River, and passes the historic grave yard.

 Lion Park

 The Lion Park was founded by the Chipperfields Circus in November, 1966.
 Located in the Gauteng-Tshwane complex, the climate is perfect for highveld fauna and the native animals found in this park.
 The Park is split into two areas.
 Herbivores and carnivores are separated and herbivores such as zebra, giraffe and other antelope are available for close-up viewing.
 The carnivores include three prides of lion and one clan of hyena.
 They are surrounded by barriers and fences to protect each pride from one another.
 Lions are extremely territorial and will attack if intruders enter their terrain.
-The lion housed here are indigenous to Mozambique, Zimbabwe, Limpopo, and Botswana.
+The lions housed here are indigenous to Mozambique, Zimbabwe, Limpopo, and Botswana.
 The Lion park is open all year from 08:30 to 17:00.